mrozycki/rustmas/webapi/DEPLOYMENT.md

 point to the right place (the example file assumes the repository is located at `/home/pi/rustmas`) and lights URL.

+Create a `Rustmas.toml` file in the working directory specified in the service configuration file.
+You can copy the [`Rustmas.example.toml`](../Rustmas.example.toml) file and adjust it as needed.

 Before running the service, you will need to build the WebAPI:

 ```